jesuslop/xExtension-RedditSub-alt/README.md

     font-size: 1.4em;
     padding: 3px 15px;
 }
-.tree-folder-title {
-         font-size: 1em;
-         line-height: 1.2rem;
- }
 ```

-Tweak this css and the one at `static/style.css` (defines the style of the generated title prefix) as seen fit.

-CAVEATS
+Custom prefix width in pixels, overflow text is clipped.
+You can tweak the prefix style in `static/style.css`.

+CAVEATS:

-When show site icon option is set the alignement is not good.
+When show site icon option is set, the alignement is not good.

 ==============================================